Why Doctors Finally Called A Truce On Cholesterol in Food

 It is time to repair cholesterol’s good name once and for all.
 Consider too that the federal government—an entity harshly critical of cholesterol-containing foods for most of the last century—recently changed its mind.
 The government of Sweden went even further (perhaps because Sweden’s government is on the hook for the cost of healthcare) and is recommending a diet high in saturated fat.

-Now you can enjoy those yummy, pastured eggs even more!
+Now you can enjoy those yummy pasture-raised eggs even more!